Bel Patra – Shiva’s Plant

 - The ripe fruit has laxative properties and it also helps to treat constipation.
 Unripe fruit is also very effective in treating dysentery, diarrhea, and other gastrointestinal disorders.

-How Many of you have a Bel Patra?
+How Many of you like a Bel Patra Drink?
 Comment below